keybase/book-content/01-account/01-devices.md

 {% set section_title = "Devices" %}

 ## Devices make your account more secure
-TL;DR: Adding devices and paper keys to your Keybase account helps ensure that only you can access it.
-No one can compromise your account unless they have all of your devices and paper keys.

-VIP tip: Add multiple devices and paper keys to your account to ensure its security.

-When you create your Keybase account, strong cryptography guarantees an association between your account and the device—your phone or computer—that you sign up with.
+When you create your Keybase account, cryptography associates your account with the device—your phone or computer—that you sign up with.

-This association guarantees that your account can only be accessed through your device.
+This link guarantees that your account can only be accessed through your device.
 So long as only you have access to your device, only you have access to your Keybase account.

+You can and should add more devices and paper keys to your account so you don't lose access to it if you lose a device.

+Tip: Add multiple devices and paper keys to your account to ensure its security.

 ### Add devices
 Install Keybase on your other devices so that you won’t lose access to your account if you lose access to a device.